-VR is the continuance of 4 years of active mineral exploration in Nevada, USA, founded in 2014 by Michael Gunning, CEO, and Darin Wagner, Chairman, and based upon their diverse careers in the global mineral exploration, and their proven track record in the junior mineral exploration sector of late, having steered the sale of three companies in the past seven years for an aggregate valuation in excess of C$1.3B.
+VR is the continuance of 4 years of active mineral exploration as a private company starting in 2014, followed by a successful IPO 2017.
+The founders are Michael Gunning, CEO, and Darin Wagner, Chairman.
+The Company is founded on their diverse careers in the global mineral exploration, and their proven track record in the junior mineral exploration sector, having steered three different companies in the past twelve years from discovery through successful M&A transactions for an aggregate valuation in excess of C$1.3B.

 The Company has completed independent, NI 43-101 compliant Technical Reports on two of its properties: the Bonita copper-gold porphyry property in Nevada, dated March 2, 2017, and; the Danbo epithermal gold-silver project in Nevada, dated January 27, 2020.
 Both are filed on SEDAR.

 VR strives for technical excellence in its work, and corporate industry leadership.
 VR’s management has led numerous industry and research organizations in the past, and is recognized with numerous industry achievement and recognition awards.

 Technical information contained on this website has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101.
 Justin Daley, MSc, P.Geo., VP Exploration at VR and a non-independent Qualified Person oversees all aspects of the Company’s mineral exploration projects.
 The content of this document, and this website, has been prepared and reviewed on behalf of the Company by the CEO, Dr. Michael Gunning, PhD, P.Geo., a non-independent Qualified Person.

 The New Boston property in Nevada will be the focus of the Company’s exploration going forward in 2024.
 The Company plans to complete a first-pass drill program in the spring of 2024, with the potential for follow-up, resource delineation drilling in the second half of the year.